Constructing discrete harmonic functions in wedges: Proof of our main results (Theorems and )

-This implies that $H_n(x,y)$ is analytic in a neighborhood of $(0,0)$, i.e., $H_n(x,y)$ is the generating function of a function $h_n$ on the quadrant.
+This implies that $H_n(x,y)$ is analytic in a neighbourhood of $(0,0)$, i.e., $H_n(x,y)$ is the generating function of a function $h_n$ on the quadrant.
 Since $H_{n}$ satisfies the main functional equation \eqref{eq:functional_equation}, $h_n$ is a harmonic function.

 Since $\psi_{1}$ is defined on $\mathcal{S}_1^+$ and $K(x,y)$ does not have any solution in $\mathcal{S}_1^+\times\mathcal{S}_1^+$ by Lemma~\ref{lemma:no_solution}, then $H_n(x,y)$ is analytic in $\mathcal{S}_1^+\times\mathcal{S}_1^+$.
 The proof is complete. \end{proof}